HARMONICWAY

 By every external measure, you've “made it.”
 Your LinkedIn profile is a monument to achievement.
 Your parents are proud.
 Your peers are envious.

-And yet, in the quiet moments—in your car after work, in the shower, lying awake at 3am—a voice whispers: "Is this all there is?"
+And yet, in the quiet moments -- in your car after work, in the shower, lying awake at 3am -- a voice whispers: “Is this all there is?”

 Welcome to the most isolating club in the world: the successfully unfulfilled.
-Too blessed to be stressed, they say.
-Too privileged to complain.
-Too accomplished to admit that accomplishment isn't enough.

 The 10 Signs You're Successfully Unfulfilled